Houdini (play)

-Houdini is a 2013 stage play about the life of the magician and escapologist Harry Houdini and his brother Theo Houdini, played by BAFTA winner Stuart Brennan, co-starring with Harry's then-wife Evanna Lynch and Jamie Nichols as Harry Houdini.
+Houdini is a 2013 stage play about the life of the illusionist and escapologist Harry Houdini and his brother Theodore Hardeen a.k.a.
+Theo Houdini.
+The latter is played by BAFTA Cymru-winner Stuart Brennan, while the former is portrayed by magician Jamie Nichols; and Harry's wife, Bess Houdini, is portrayed by Evanna Lynch of Harry Potter fame.

 It premiered in a UK & Ireland tour in September 2013, produced by Theatre Giant and directed by Peter Snee.

 Story

 The play follows the brothers Theo and Harry Houdini, as they set out on the road to fame and fortune as the magicians 'The Brothers Houdini'.
 The play opens at Coney Island, where Harry meets and quickly marries Bess.
 When Theo makes a mistake at a big performance, Harry is offered the opportunity to do a solo show.
 As Theo and Harry part ways, the shadow of one brother will consume the other and the play charts the success and failures, the love, drama, pain and tragedy of the two men.